-The MMA8453Q is a low-power, digital output 3-axis linear accelerometer with a I2C interface and embedded logic used to detect events and notify an external microprocessor over interrupt lines.
+The MMA8452Q is a low-power, digital output 3-axis linear accelerometer with a I2C interface and embedded logic used to detect events and notify an external microprocessor over interrupt lines.
 The functionality includes the following:

-- 8-bit or 10-bit data - Four different oversampling options for compromising between resolution and current consumption based on application requirements - · Additional Low Noise mode that functions independently of the Oversampling modes for higher resolution - Low Power and Auto-WAKE/SLEEP modes for conservation of current consumption - Single/Double tap with directional information 1 channel - Motion detection with directional information or Freefall 1 channel - Transient/Jolt detection based on a high pass filter and settable threshold for detecting the change in acceleration above a threshold with directional information 1 channel - Portrait/Landscape detection with trip points fixed at 30° and 60° for smooth transitions between orientations.
+- 8-bit or 12-bit data which includes High-Pass Filtered data - 4 different oversampling options for compromising between resolution and current consumption based on application requirements - Additional Low-Noise mode that functions independently of the Oversampling modes for higher resolution - Low Power and Auto-WAKE/SLEEP modes for conservation of current consumption - Single-/Double-pulse with directional information 1 channel - · Motion detection with directional information or Freefall 1 channel - Transient detection based on a high-pass filter and settable threshold for detecting the change in acceleration above a threshold with directional information 1 channel - Portrait/Landscape detection with trip points fixed at 30° and 60° for smooth transitions between orientations.